14 Best agile project management tools for project managers

 Pricing

-Moreover, it is a reliable and popular platform for small developers, designers, and project managers for applications like project collaboration, reporting, time tracking, and task management.
+Moreover, it is a reliable and popular platform for small developement teams, designers, and project managers for applications like project collaboration, reporting, time tracking, and task management.

 Features

-• Effective user story and task management with the backlog.
+• Compelling user story and task management with the backlog.

 • Burndown Charts for visualizing sprint progress and team velocity.